Tips to prepare for tornado season

 Know What Not to Do

 If a tornado is on the way to your area, don't wait to take shelter.
 It is not safe to go outside and check on the storm or even watch it from inside.
-The NOAA recommends avoiding windows if a tornado is near.
+The NOAA recommends avoiding windows if a tornado is nearby.
 Don't waste time opening windows to "equalize air pressure," which is a tornado myth.
 Get into an interior room in the lowest level of your home.
 If you lose power, use flashlights instead of candles, says the Red Cross.

 Look for Damage After a Tornado